Skip to content

 Quit the server with CTRL-BREAK.

-Leave this command running in your terminal and open up the link http://127.0.0.1:8000/ in your preferred browser (Chrome, Firefox, etc.).
-You should see what looks like the simmate.org website!
+Keep this command running in your terminal and open the link http://127.0.0.1:8000/ in your preferred browser (Chrome, Firefox, etc.).
+You should see a site that resembles the simmate.org website!

-This website is running on your local computer.
-No one can access it through the internet, and as soon as your close your terminal running the simmate run-server, this site will stop working.
+The server we just started is hosted on your local computer.
+It's not accessible via the internet, and it will cease to function as soon as you close your terminal running the simmate run-server